 Consistent use of high-dose opiates is also associated with the destruction of a part of the brain cell called the dendritic spine.
 When these spines disappear, brain cells have difficulty communicating with one another, leading to difficulty with thinking and reasoning.

 Like short-term use of opiates, long-term use can also lead to addiction.
-As opiate addiction progresses, the reward system is thrown further off balance, resulting in intense cravings.
+As opioid addiction progresses, the reward system is thrown further off balance, resulting in intense cravings.
 There is then an even more intense drive to seek the positive feeling associated with opiate use.
 Additionally, with the destruction of brain cells and brain matter, it can be even harder to resist the cravings.

 Long-term use is also associated with developing an opiate tolerance.
 People’s bodies eventually adapt to the constant supply of opiates and become physically dependent on it.
-If opiate consumption stops, withdrawal symptoms like intense shaking, sweating, vomiting or headaches occur.
+If opiate consumption stops, opioid withdrawal symptoms like intense shaking, sweating, vomiting or headaches occur.

 Key Points: Opiates and the Brain